TheMechanicalBeing/automate-the-boring-stuff/Chapter 13 - Working with Excel Spreadsheets/README.md

 Program that reads the contents of several text files and insert those contents into a spreadsheet, with one line of text per row.

 ### Requirements
-- Use `sys.argv` to let user input text files
+- Use `sys.argv` to let user input text files' filenames
 - Use `openpyxl` module to make operations into spreadsheet
+- Save result as _.xlsx_ file

 ## Exercise 7 - Spreadsheet to Text Files

+Program that does same thing as Exercise 6 but in reverse order.

 ### Requirements
+- Use `sys.argv` to let user input spreadsheet file's filename
+- use `openpyxl` module to make operations into spreadsheet
+- Save result as _.txt_ files